-Those low-income residents who are attempting to rise out of poverty by building equity through homeownership are directed to the City's CHDO for information on their newly-constructed affordable homes, homebuyer counseling services and down payment and subsidy assistance programs.
+Those low-income residents who are attempting to rise out of poverty by building equity through homeownership are directed to the City's CHDO for information on their newly-constructed affordable homes, homebuyer counseling services and subsidy assistance programs.
 CDBG public service/public facility activities are geared towards poverty level and low-income elderly, youth, and homeless.

-Along with the RAD program, NLRHA and its nonprofit AHCDC are developing targeted quality of life initiatives that are designed to respond to health and wellness, economic literacy, early childhood education, family strengthening, adult education, job training and employment through the Resident Empowerment and 2nd Generation Outcomes Initiative.
+Along with the RAD program, NLRHA and its nonprofit affiliate Arkansas Housing and Community Development Corporation (AHCDC) are developing targeted quality of life initiatives that are designed to respond to health and wellness, economic literacy, early childhood education, family strengthening, adult education, job training and employment through the Families Are Moving toward Empowerment, a 2nd Generation Outcomes Initiative.
 This Two-Generation approach focuses on creating opportunities for and addressing needs of both vulnerable children and their parents together.
 The FSS program equips participants with resources necessary to save for a home or educational opportunities for themselves or family member and economic independence.
 Supporting this collective effort are local, state and federal agencies, foundations, state and federal assembly and congressional representatives, hospitals, universities, other non-governmental organizations (NGOs) and corporations.